handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 ### When importing I'm getting error: 'Unable to update following assemblies: (...)/ImmersiveVRTools.Common.Runtime.dll'
 This happens occasionally, especially on upgrade between versions.
 It's harmless error that'll go away on play mode.

-### When upgrading between versions, eg 1.1 to 1.2 example scene gets pink
+### When upgrading between versions, eg 1.1 to 1.2 example scene cubes are pink
 This is down to reimporting 'Point' prefab.
 Right now plugin will make sure it's using correct shader eg. URP / Built-in but only on initial import.

 To fix please go to `FastScripReload\Examples\Point\Point.prefab` and search for 'Point' shader.